-The Ethics Commission has established that each party will retain the position of Chair or Vice-Chair for a full two year term.
-Each term shall begin on July 1 of even numbered years.
+The Ethics Commission has established that each party will retain the position of Chair or Vice-Chair for a full two-year term.
+The Commission unanimously approved the following terms for the Commission Chair and Vice-Chair at the June 19, 2018, Commission Meeting.
+The Chair and Vice-Chair will serve a two-year term.
+Each term shall begin on July 1 of even numbered years, and end June 30 in the next even numbered year.
 After each term, the parties will switch retention of officer positions.
 Upon a vacancy in either the Chair or Vice-Chair positions, the Commission shall elect a successor to serve out the remainder of the term from the members appointed by the same party.